scasal5/santicsls/README.md

 ### 👋 About me

 I'm a freelance developer with a strong focus on backend development, automation, and cybersecurity.
-At the University of Palermo, I successfully built and deployed several internal tools that improved operational efficiency across departments — including a custom proxy manager and secure interaction tracking systems.
+At the University of Palermo, I successfully built and deployed several internal tools that improved operational efficiency across departments — including a custom proxy manager!
+Find out 👇

-Here you'll find tools I actively maintain, built to solve real problems — not just exercises.
-Every repo represents a challenge faced, a solution designed, and a result delivered :)

 ### 💻 Stack